Pre-Book/docs/docs/setup/playbooks/stock.md

     Then, press `OK` (and `OK` again at the warning) and wait for the flashing process to complete.
 Once it completes, you can close the program.

 === "Ventoy"
+    !!! failure ""
+        You will not be able to use the `ei.cfg` fix (prevents Windows from forcing a specific edition based on your OEM's settings) if you use Ventoy.
     First, download Ventoy from [ventoy.net](https://ventoy.net/download.html) and extract it somewhere.
 In the Ventoy folder, run `Ventoy2Disk.exe`.

     In `Ventoy2Disk`, select your USB drive, then at the top, click `Option` and enable `Secure Boot Support`.